 Gilbert Compo, Prashant Sardeshmukh, and Chesley McColl

-were part of a team in NOAA’s Physical Sciences Division recognized with a Department of Commerce Gold Medal in 2016.
+were part of a team in NOAA’s Physical Sciences Laboratory recognized with a Department of Commerce Gold Medal in 2016.
 Compo, Sardeshmukh and McColl and NOAA’s Jeff Whitaker created the 20th Century Reanalysis, a pioneering reconstruction of global weather and extremes using only surface pressure observations.
 The Department of Commerce's Gold Medal recognizes distinguished performance characterized by extraordinary, notable, or prestigious contributions, but it can only be used to recognize federal employees.
 CIRES awards CIRES Gold Medals for team members critical to award-winning work.

 Alysha Reinard, Michele Cash, Jeff Johnson, Michael Burek, Tom DeFoor, Richard Grubb, Ratina Dodani, William Rowland, Paul Loto'aniu, Meg Tilton, and Stefan Codrescu